Rakon (RKN) Trading 22.9% Lower Over Last 7 Days

 Rakon Token Profile

-Rakon’s genesis date was April 15th, 2019.
+Rakon was first traded on April 15th, 2019.
 Rakon’s total supply is 285,714,286 tokens and its circulating supply is 242,857,143 tokens.
+Rakon’s official Twitter account is @rakonrkn and its Facebook page is accessible here.
+The official website for Rakon is rkntoken.io.
 The official message board for Rakon is medium.com/@rakontoken.
-The official website for Rakon is rkntoken.io.
-Rakon’s official Twitter account is @rakonrkn and its Facebook page is accessible here.

 Rakon Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Rakon directly using US dollars.
-Investors seeking to acquire Rakon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rakon using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Rakon directly using U.S. dollars.
+Investors seeking to acquire Rakon should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rakon using one of the exchanges listed above.

 Receive News & Updates for Rakon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rakon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.